Color Palette Architecture: Implementation Workflows & Validation Pipelines

 Build Pipeline & CSS Variable Compilation

-The implementation workflow transforms design tool exports into optimized CSS custom properties using Style Dictionary or Theo.
+The implementation workflow transforms design tool exports into optimized CSS custom properties using Style Dictionary.
 During compilation, color formats are normalized, theme contexts are scoped, and fallback declarations are generated.
-This pipeline must synchronize with spatial definitions to prevent visual fragmentation; therefore, color density calculations should reference Spacing & Layout Tokens before finalizing component boundaries.
 The output is a versioned, tree-shakable CSS module with explicit dark-mode inversion rules.

 Production Build Configuration (style-dictionary.config.js)